featured image

 risk_level: RiskLevel = Field(description="Categorical risk tier")

-# Optional: not all endpoints have a reference population to compute percentiles.
+# Not all endpoints have a reference population to compute percentiles.

 # Using 'float | None' with a default of None is idiomatic Python 3.10+ syntax.